alekc/terraform-provider-kubectl/docs/resources/kubectl_manifest.md

 Create a Kubernetes resource using raw YAML manifests.

-This resource handles creation, deletion and even updating your kubernetes resources.
-This allows complete lifecycle management of your kubernetes resources as terraform resources!
+This resource handles creation, deletion and even updating your Kubernetes resources.
+This allows complete lifecycle management of your Kubernetes resources as terraform resources!

-Behind the scenes, this provider uses the same capability as the `kubectl apply` command, that is, you can update the YAML inline and the resource will be updated in place in kubernetes.
+Behind the scenes, this provider uses the same capability as the `kubectl apply` command, that is, you can update the YAML inline and the resource will be updated in place in Kubernetes.

 > **TIP:** This resource only supports a single yaml resource.
 If you have a list of documents in your yaml file,
 > use the [kubectl_path_documents](https://registry.terraform.io/providers/alekc/kubectl/latest/docs/data-sources/kubectl_path_documents) data source to split the files into individual resources.